If the great Phil Ochs were to rise from the dead today, he would probably be hailed as the new David Rovics.

 In 2009 in Copenhagen he opened for Venezuelan president Hugo Chavez and Bolivian president Evo Morales.
 He has frequently shared the stage with other leftwing politicians in many different countries, including Congress members Dennis Kucinich, Bernie Sanders, and Cynthia McKinney; US Green Party presidential candidates David Cobb and Jill Stein; members of the European Parliament, and members of parliament of many different European countries including the UK, Denmark and Portugal.

 David, his music, and his role in protest movements internationally have caused him to be mentioned in a number of history books and books about contemporary politics of one kind or another.
 David features especially prominently in the last section of Will Kaufman’s Singing for Peace (Paradigm Publishers), a history of the music of the US peace movement from the Revolution to the present.

 He wrote a novel, A Busker’s Adventures, in 2016 (self-published on his mobile app and elsewhere).
 He also wrote a pamphlet published by PM Press, Sing for Your Supper – A DIY Guide to Playing Music, Writing Songs and Booking Your Own Gigs.

 Most of his recordings have been self-released or put out by very small indy labels, but his 2003 CD, Behind the Barricades – the Best of David Rovics was put out by Daemon Records (the label run by Amy Ray of the Indigo Girls) and Halliburton Boardroom Massacre (2006) was distributed by EMI.

 Since 2007 David has held down an apartment in the rapidly-gentrifying city of Portland, Oregon.
-He has two children, and an Instagram account to prove it.
+He has three children, and an Instagram account to prove it.